Divergence of the multilevel Monte Carlo Euler method for nonlinear stochastic differential equations: Introduction

 \section{Introduction}

 We consider the following setting in this introductory section.
-Let $ T \in (0,\infty) $, $ d, m \in \mathbb{N} := \left\{ 1, 2, \dots \right\} $, let $ \left( \Omega, \mathcal{F}, \mathbb{P} \right) $ be a probability space with a normal filtration $ ( \mathcal{F}_t )_{ t \in [0,T] } $ and let $ \xi \colon \Omega \rightarrow \mathbb{R}^d $ be an $ \mathcal{F}_0 $/$ \mathcal{B}(\mathbb{R}^d) $-measurable mapping with $ \mathbb{E}\big[ \| \xi \|^p_{ \mathbb{R}^d } \big] < \infty $ for all $ p \in [1,\infty) $.
-Moreover, let $ \mu \colon \mathbb{R}^d \rightarrow \mathbb{R}^d $ be a smooth globally one-sided Lipschitz continuous function with at most polynomially growing derivatives and let $ \sigma \colon \mathbb{R}^d \rightarrow \mathbb{R}^{ d \times m } $ be a smooth globally Lipschitz continuous function with at most polynomially growing derivatives.
-In particular, we assume that there exists a real number $ c \in (0,\infty) $ such that $ \left< x-y, \mu( x ) - \mu( y ) \right>_{ \mathbb{R}^d } \leq c \| x - y \|^2_{ \mathbb{R}^d } $ and $ \| \sigma( x ) - \sigma( y ) \|_{ \mathbb{R}^{ d \times m } } \leq c \| x - y \|_{ \mathbb{R}^d } $ for all $ x, y \in \mathbb{R}^d $.
-These assumptions ensure the existence of an up to indistinguishability unique adapted stochastic process $ X \colon [0,T] \times \Omega \rightarrow \mathbb{R}^d $ with continuous sample paths solving the stochastic differential equation (SDE)
+Let $ T \in(0,\infty) $, $ d, m \in\mathbb{N} := \{ 1, 2, \ldots \} $, let $ ( \Omega, \mathcal{F}, \mathbb{P} ) $ be a probability space with a normal filtration $ ( \mathcal{F}_t )_{ t \in[0,T] } $ and let $ \xi\dvtx\Omega \rightarrow\mathbb{R}^d $ be an $ \mathcal{F}_0 / \mathcal{B}(\mathbb{R}^d) $-measurable mapping with $ \mathbb{E} [ \| \xi\|^p_{ \mathbb{R}^d } ] < \infty $ for all $ p \in[1,\infty) $.
+Moreover, let $ \mu\dvtx\mathbb{R}^d \rightarrow \mathbb{R}^d $ be a smooth globally one-sided Lipschitz continuous function with at most polynomially growing derivatives, and let $ \sigma\dvtx\mathbb{R}^d \rightarrow\mathbb{R}^{ d \times m } $ be a smooth globally Lipschitz continuous function with at most polynomially growing derivatives.
+In particular, we assume that there exists a real number $ c \in(0,\infty) $ such that $ \anglel x-y, \mu( x ) - \mu( y ) \angler_{ \mathbb{R}^d } \leq c \| x - y \|^2_{ \mathbb{R}^d } $ and $ \| \sigma( x ) - \sigma( y ) \|_{ \mathbb{R}^{ d \times m } } \leq c \| x - y \|_{ \mathbb{R}^d } $ for all $ x, y \in\mathbb{R}^d $.
+These assumptions ensure the existence of an up to indistinguishability unique adapted stochastic process $ X \dvtx[0,T] \times \Omega\rightarrow \mathbb{R}^d $ with continuous sample paths solving the stochastic differential equation (SDE)

-for $ t \in [0,T] $ (see, e.g., Alyushina~\cite{Alyushina1987}, Theorem~1 in Krylov~\cite{Krylov1990} or Theorem 2.4.1 in Mao~\cite{m97}).
-The drift coefficient $ \mu $ is the infinitesimal mean of the process $ X $ and the diffusion coefficient $ \sigma $ is the infinitesimal standard deviation of the process $ X $.
+for $ t \in[0,T] $; see, for example, Alyushina~\cite{Alyushina1987}, Theorem~1 in Krylov~\cite{Krylov1990} or Theorem 2.4.1 in Mao~\cite{m97}.
+The function $ \mu$ is the drift coefficient, and the function $ \sigma$ is the diffusion coefficient of the SDE~\eqref{eqSDEintro}.
 Our goal in this introductory section is then to efficiently compute the deterministic real number